unphased/vim-config/tmux-bgcolor-plan.md

 - Centralize color selection logic so terminal shells, Neovim, and other tools share the same behavior: provide context for the area that is open based on its location by setting the color.
 - Allow per-directory overrides (e.g. `.tmux-bgcolor`) that supersede deterministic mapping.
+- Expose modular entry points (preferably small POSIX/Bash scripts) so different environments can consume the same resolver while applying colors in their own way.

 ## Current Pain Points
 - **Context mismatch:** Neovim’s working directory can differ from an active buffer’s directory, so delegating to a CWD-based script yields incorrect colors.